-Plus, exercise helps you burn fat and develop lean muscle, which burns about 70 times more calories than fat, says Cynthia Geyer, MD, medical director at Canyon Ranch Lenox.
+Plus, exercise helps you burn fat and develop lean muscle, which burns about 70 times more calories than fat per medical experts.
 Cardiovascular exercise will get your heart pumping and can elevate your metabolic rate, both during your workout and for hours afterward.
 Lifting weights has a post-workout calorie benefit, too: The tiny muscle tears you create during strength training are repaired by your body after you finish your session—and that takes energy.

 Fad and deprivation diets may create a calorie deficit in the short term, but they can have long-term repercussions.
-“What happens if 1,400 calories is your resting metabolic rate and you go on a 1,200-calorie-a-day diet: Are you going to lose weight?” asks Dr. Geyer.
-“Absolutely,” she continues, “but then what’s going to happen?
+Experts say if 1,400 calories is your resting metabolic rate and you go on a 1,200-calorie-a-day diet, you are absolutely going to lose weight.
+The result when you do this calorie reduction is that eventually your body is going to slow your metabolism due to a basic need for survival.
 Your body says, ‘Oh, wait a minute—I’m not even meeting my basic needs for survival, so I’m going to slow down my metabolic rate to match that.’”
 Plus, severely restricting your calories can lead to overeating or binge eating later.

 Ensure that you’re filling your body with the fuel it needs for best results.
 Plant-based proteins such as beans and nuts, and lean animal protein such as fish and chicken help you build muscle; whole grains contain fiber needed to fill you up and stabilize blood sugar; and fruits and vegetables have antioxidants to reduce inflammation—all of which can keep your metabolism humming at top speed.